pfbrowning/identityserver4-quicker-quickstart/README.md

 # Introduction
 As the name suggests, this project is an implementation of the [IdentityServer4 Quickstart UI](https://github.com/IdentityServer/IdentityServer4.Quickstart.UI) with much of the initial boilerplate and configuration already taken care of.
 It's intended as an implementation of the Quickstart UI which is already functional as a demo application out-of-the-box with no configuration necessary and which can be quickly adapted for specific implementations by just providing the implementation-specific logic and configuration.

-I loosely followed [this](https://www.scottbrady91.com/Identity-Server/Getting-Started-with-IdentityServer-4) guide with a new .NET Core 2.1 web application, up to and excluding persistent grant stores and ASP.NET Core Identity, because I'm considering those to be implementation-specific details.
+I loosely followed [this](https://www.scottbrady91.com/Identity-Server/Getting-Started-with-IdentityServer-4) guide with a new .NET Core 2.2 web application, up to and excluding persistent grant stores and ASP.NET Core Identity, because I'm considering those to be implementation-specific details.

 # Customizations
-In addition to using .NET Core 2.1 (which is the latest as of the writing of this readme), the following boilerplate is also already implemented:
+In addition to using .NET Core 2.2, the following boilerplate is also already implemented:
 * CORS: just add your domains to AllowedCorsOrigins in appsettings.json
 * Serilog is already implemented and configured with the console sink and rolling file sync.
 Beyond that, just install and configure your favorite Serilog sinks and you're already set.
 * Integration with the [IdentityServer Demo](https://demo.identityserver.io/) as an external IDP for demo purposes.
 Just swap this with your preferred external IDPs or remove it entirely if you prefer.